felixthe8/JSMDetailing-Angular/README.md

 # JSM Detailing with Angular

-The project in this repository is an a port of the JSM Detailing project (see link below for original project) from raw HTML, CSS, and Javascript to Angular.
+The project in this repository is a port of the JSM Detailing project (see link below for original project) from raw HTML, CSS, and Javascript to Angular.

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 9.0.4.